jbsparrow/CyberDropDownloader/docs/transition-to-v6.md

 {% hint style="warning" %}
 Support for v4 is deprecated and will be removed in a future release.
 To upgrade to the latest version, you may need to perform a sequential upgrade.
 First, update CDL to the last version that supported v4 and then update to the latest version.

-Last known version with v4 support: `6.1.0`
+Last version with v4 support: `6.1.0`

 You can install an specific version with pip by running: